NASA-IMPACT/admg-backend/api_app/api_documentation.md

 https://admg.nasa-impact.net/api/campaign/search_term=ACES
 ```
 ### Query by specific field
 If you know the exact field and want to search it specifically, use the search_fields parameter.
+Here we are looking for the term `ACES` in the `short_name` field of any campaign.
 ```
 https://admg.nasa-impact.net/api/campaign/search_term=ACES&search_fields=short_name
 ```